jondot/awesome-react-native/README.md

 - [react-native-ichart ★14](https://github.com/AdonRain/react-native-ichart) - ichart for react-native
 - [react-native-icons](https://github.com/corymsmith/react-native-icons), [video](https://www.youtube.com/watch?v=TEdM7IwTT1g#t=50)
 - [react-native-idle-timer ★18](https://github.com/marcshilling/react-native-idle-timer) - An Objective-C bridge that allows you to enable and disable the screen idle timer in your React Native app
-- [react-native-image-button ★3](https://github.com/remobile/react-native-image-button) - A image-button for react-native
 - [react-native-image-container ★0](https://github.com/frostney/react-native-image-container) - Image container for React Native
 - [react-native-image-picker ★1052](https://github.com/marcshilling/react-native-image-picker) - A React Native module that allows you to use the native UIImagePickerController UI to select a photo from the device library or directly from the camera.
 - [react-native-image-crop-picker ★331](https://github.com/ivpusic/react-native-image-crop-picker) - iOS/Android image picker with support for multiple images and cropping